Publications

 Vaughan, B. A., J. E. Simon, D. R. Grooms, L. A. Clark, N. P. Wages, and B. C. Clark.
 2022.
 “Brain-Predicted Age Difference Moderates the Association Between Muscle Strength and Mobility”.
 Front Aging Neurosci 14: 808022. https://doi.org/10.3389/fnagi.2022.808022.

 BACKGROUND: Approximately 35% of individuals over age 70 report difficulty with mobility.
 Muscle weakness has been demonstrated to be one contributor to mobility limitations in older adults.
 The purpose of this study was to examine the moderating effect of brain-predicted age difference (an index of biological brain age/health derived from structural neuroimaging) on the relationship between leg strength and mobility.
 METHODS: In community dwelling older adults (N = 57, 74.7 +/- 6.93 years; 68% women), we assessed the relationship between isokinetic leg extensor strength and a composite measure of mobility [mobility battery assessment (MBA)] using partial Pearson correlations and multifactorial regression modeling.
 Brain predicted age (BPA) was calculated from T1 MR-images using a validated machine learning Gaussian Process regression model to explore the moderating effect of BPA difference (BPAD; BPA minus chronological age).
-RESULTS: Leg strength was significantly correlated with BPAD (r = -0.317, p
+RESULTS: Leg strength was significantly correlated with BPAD (r = -0.317, p 0.05) and MBA score (r = 0.541, p 0.001).
+Chronological age, sex, leg strength, and BPAD explained 63% of the variance in MBA performance (p 0.001).
+BPAD was a significant moderator of the relationship between strength and MBA, accounting for 7.0% of MBA score variance [ big up tri, openR (2) = 0.044, F(1,51) = 6.83, p = 0.01].
+Conditional moderation effects of BPAD indicate strength was a stronger predictor of mobility in those with a great BPAD.
+CONCLUSION: The relationship between strength and mobility appears to be influenced by brain aging, with strength serving as a possible compensation for decline in neural integrity.

 Russ, D. W., N. P. Wages, L. A. Clark, J. A. Suhr, and B. C. Clark.
 2022.
-“Discrepancies in hand motor performance and executive function in older adults”.
+“Discrepancies in Hand Motor Performance and Executive Function in Older Adults”.
 Aging Clin Exp Res 34: 2225-29. https://doi.org/10.1007/s40520-022-02144-6.

 There is increasing interest in using motor function tests to identify risk of cognitive impairment in older adults (OA).
 This study examined associations among grip strength, with and without adjustment for muscle mass, manual dexterity and Trail Making Test (TMT) A and B in 77 OA (73.4 +/- 5.2 years) with globally intact cognition.
 A subset of OA who exhibited mismatched motor function (e.g., in the highest strength and lowest dexterity tertiles, or vice versa) was identified and analyzed.
 Dexterity showed stronger associations with TMT-A and -B than grip strength (absolute or adjusted).
 OA with mismatched motor function scored worse on tests of TMT-B, but not -A than those with matched motor function.
 Dexterity may have more promise than grip strength for identifying increased risk of cognitive impairment.
 Intriguing, though limited, data suggest that mismatched motor function (strength vs. dexterity) in OAs might be an even more robust marker of such risk.

 Moser, S. E., A. M. Brown, B. C. Clark, W. D. Arnold, and C. W. Baumann.
 2022.
-“Neuromuscular mechanisms of weakness in a mouse model of chronic alcoholic myopathy”.
+“Neuromuscular Mechanisms of Weakness in a Mouse Model of Chronic Alcoholic Myopathy”.
 Alcohol Clin Exp Res 46: 1636-47. https://doi.org/10.1111/acer.14907.